 - Non-credit-bearing in-class or online courses will be considered only as part of a Life Achievement Portfolio.

 - Credits accepted for transfer may count toward the completion of degree requirements but are not calculated in a student's grade point average at the college.

 - Tuition charges are assessed based on full-time study, with each semester ranging between 12–18 credits.
 Students who take fewer or more than the full-time course load will be charged according to the fee listed in Fees That May Be Assessed.

 - Students who receive transfer credit and wish to supplement their semester courses may take an Independent Study course or elective with the permission of the appropriate academic dean.

-- The transferability of credits you earn at the CIA is at the complete discretion of an institution to which you seek to transfer.
+- The transferability of credits earned at the CIA is at the complete discretion of an institution to which the student seeks to transfer.

 The transfer credit appeal process must be in accordance with the following procedures:

 - The student must review the transfer credit evaluation with the transfer credit coordinator.